SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    inserting records, assume a split is needed, half node records need to be moved to a new node, i.e., a new location.

-   Secondary Indexes, which stores the actual location in leaf nodes, need to be updated as well to be in sync with the data, which causes tons of I/O, and could be very expensive.
+   Secondary Indexes, if store the actual location in its leaf nodes, need to be updated to be in sync with the actual data, which causes tons of I/O, and could be very expensive.

 2. Workaround